 At the other end of the spectrum, the log disk has failed and we can’t write log records.
 You better stop the whole show at that point.
 You have to be able to give up and restart and provide the service on alternative hardware.
 We have to deal with site disasters, right?
 That’s real.
 You have to think that through from the beginning in your application and subsystem design.

 firstname.lastname@example.org or www.acmqueue.com/forums

 Originally published in Queue vol. 2, no. 8—

 see this item in the ACM Digital Library

-- Steve Bourne is internationally known for his work on the UNIX operating system.
+Steve Bourne is internationally known for his work on the UNIX operating system.
 Over the last 20 years he has held senior engineering management positions at leading computer systems and networking companies including Cisco Systems, Sun Microsystems, Digital Equipment and Silicon Graphics.
-At present he is Chief Technology Officer at El Dorado Ventures in Menlo Park, California.
+At present he is Chief Technology Officer at Icon Ventures in Menlo Park, California.

 At Cisco Steve was responsible for Enterprise Network Management products including CiscoWorks.
 He established Cisco's leadership in web based network management with the introduction of the Cisco Resource Manager.